Cyber4All/terraform-cyber4all-catalog/examples/ec2/README.md

 ### Description:

-The ECS module will be responsible for the creation of ECS clusters with an
+The ECS module will be responsible for the creation of ECS clusters with an Autoscaling group

 ### Usage:
 Link a VPC to an ECS-Cluster with ASG and EC2 instances baked in